Jimmy Butler: Golden State Warriors (2025–present)

 On February 6, 2025, Butler was traded to the Golden State Warriors in a five-team deal that sent a package headed by Andrew Wiggins to the Heat.
 In addition, Butler declined his player option for the 2025–26 season, which was replaced by a two-year, $121 million contract extension with the Warriors, which runs through the 2026–27 season.
 He chose to wear "Butler III" on his jersey during his Warriors' tenure, honoring his late father.
 On February 8, he made his Warriors' debut, putting up 25 points in a 132–111 win over the Chicago Bulls.
 On March 10, Butler recorded his first triple-double with the Warriors, scoring 15 points to go with 10 rebounds and 10 assists, the first triple-double of the season for Golden State and the 18th of Butler's career.

 On April 15, Butler made his play-in debut with the Warriors, recording a game-high 38 points along with seven rebounds and six assists in a 121–116 win over the Memphis Grizzlies to secure the seventh seed for the playoffs.
 On April 20, Butler, in his playoff debut with the Warriors, recorded 25 points, seven rebounds, six assists and five steals in a 95–85 victory against the Houston Rockets.
 In game 7 of the first round, Butler contributed 20 points, eight rebounds, and seven assists as the Warriors eliminated the Rockets with a 103–89 road win to advance to the Western Conference semifinals.
-But they were then eliminated in five games by his former team, the Minnesota Timberwolves.
+However, Butler and the Warriors would go on to be eliminated in five games by Butler's former team, the Minnesota Timberwolves.

+On January 19, 2026, Butler suffered a season-ending injury in a game against his former team, the Heat, after tearing his right anterior cruciate ligament (ACL), which required surgery.
+Through 38 games, Butler averaged 20.0 points, 5.6 rebounds, and 4.9 assists per game, marking his ninth season averaging at least 20 points, and helped the Warriors to a 25–19 record at the time of his injury.
+With Butler sidelined and teammate Stephen Curry also missing time due to a knee injury, the Warriors finished with a 37–45 record and were eliminated in the NBA play-in tournament, missing the playoffs.